Message from the Founder of the World BOSAI Forum

 With the strong support of Professor Fumihiko Imamura, Director of the International Research Institute of Disaster Science, and Professor Susumu Satomi, then President of Tohoku University in 2015, we announced that we would hold the "World BOSAI Forum" in a special session hosted by Tohoku University at the third United Nations World Conference on Disaster Reduction.
 Two years later, in 2017, we were able to realize this idea as the "First World BOSAI Forum".
 Then, in 2018, we established the World BOSAI Forum Foundation to further strengthen our activities.
 This foundation is still young and fragile.
 We would like to ask for your continued support and encouragement so that we can make our world safer and better.

-Yuichi Ono (Founder and Representative Director, World Disaster Reduction Forum)
+Yuichi Ono (Founder and Representative Director, World BOSAI Forum)

 Philosophy of Activities